smussenden/spring20-data-journalism/README.md

 *Forum Posts | Due by Sunday at 11:59 p.m.*

 * Read "In Data Journalism, Tech Matters Less Than the People".
 Data analysis is a huge part of New York Times' reporter Ben Casselman's job.
-In 150 words, tell me what piece of technology on his desk he considers most important, why he thinks that, and how data factors into his work.
+In 150 words, tell me what piece of technology on his desk he considers most important, why he thinks that, and how data analysis factors into his work, relative to other elements in the reporting process.
+[ELMS Link](https://umd.instructure.com/courses/1278056/discussion_topics/3818897)

 *Major Assignment Milestones | Due by Sunday at 11:59 p.m.*

 * Data acquisition project | Forum post with update on reporting and link to Google spreadsheet contact log.
+[ELMS Link](https://umd.instructure.com/courses/1278056/discussion_topics/3836859)

 #### Week 5 - Feb.
 25
 *Tuesday Class*